sobingt/Aviyel-Blogs-Review/_posts/2022-01-11-installTypesense.md

 ## Getting started

-Installing typesense is simple and straightforward; everything is well documented on their [documentation page](https://typesense.org/docs/guide/install-typesense.html), so you can jump right in.
+Getting started with typesense is simple and straightforward; everything is well documented on their [documentation page](https://typesense.org/docs/guide/install-typesense.html), so you can jump right in.
 Typesense offers a variety of installation options for a variety of platforms, including macOS, Linux, Windows, and Docker, as well as it has number of pre-built binary packages available for download for other platforms as well.

 ## How to Get started with Typesense?